Buttermilk Falls

 Find directions and safety tips for swimming at unofficial spots along the Allegheny River near Ford City, PA.
 No fees or facilities.

-Location Details
+Location

 Tucked along the banks of the Allegheny River near the working-class river town of Ford City, Pennsylvania, these unofficial swimming spots offer something increasingly rare in modern travel: a genuinely wild, unmanicured stretch of water where you can slip into the current on your own terms.
-Locals have been cooling off here for generations, and arriving feels less like checking into an attraction and more like being let in on a quiet regional secret.
+Locals have been cooling off here for generations, and arriving feels less like checking into an attraction and more like being let in on a quiet regional discovery.
 The Allegheny and the tributary Roaring Run Creek together create a layered natural experience — wide river calm meeting the energetic churn of a smaller creek — all within easy reach of several western Pennsylvania communities.

 The Allegheny River corridor here is a study in unhurried beauty.
 Wooded hillsides press close to the water's edge, their canopy shifting with the seasons — a riot of wildflowers and lush green in spring, dense shade in summer, and an extraordinary blaze of orange, red, and gold come autumn.
 Roaring Run Creek adds its own personality to the scene, carving a path through mossy rock before joining the main river.
 Expect uneven, natural riverbanks rather than groomed shorelines, and terrain that rewards sure-footed explorers.
 Wildlife is a constant companion here — keep your eyes open for great blue herons standing patient in the shallows, kingfishers darting low over the water, and the occasional whitetail deer picking its way along the bank.